theshteves/stevenkneiser.com/blog/links.md

 ### [A Singaporean perspective on US-China relations](https://www.youtube.com/watch?v=T1AY9H89tTY)

 This provocative talk is a masterclass in persuasion.
-Don't let the title decieve you: this ice-breaker comes from a place of deep cultural investment & admiration in Western Philosophy.
+Don't let the title deceive you: this ice-breaker comes from a place of deep cultural investment & admiration in Western Philosophy.

 ...& more importantly, from a well-connected UN ambassador on the other side of the world.
 If you weren't aware, the country of Singapore is a brilliant city-state that administers by some measures the busiest port in the world.
 For their size, they could not be more deeply embedded in the global network of trade, which gives them a unique outsider-yet-insider perspective on India, China, & the U.S. to name a few.